gaperaltav/gaperaltav/README.md

 ## ⚡ A quick introduction
 - 🔭 I’m currently working on [@Thryv](https://www.thryv.com/) as a Full Satck Engineer.
-- 🌱 I’m currently learning NextJs.
+- 🌱 I’m currently getting deeper into NextJS and AWS.
 - 📫 How to reach me: gaperaltav@gmail.com

 <!--